Britain's FTSE boosted by Johnson Matthey, Royal Mail updates

 LONDON, Nov 19 (Reuters) - Britain’s FTSE 100 rose sharply on Thursday, tracking a rally in global equities, boosted by strong updates from the likes of Johnson Matthey and Royal Mail and a rally in miners.

 While most blue chip corporate updates were well-received, the picture was more mixed in the mid-caps.
-Poundland fell 18 percent after reporting a slump in profits, hit by higher store opening costs.
+Poundland slumped 20 percent after reporting a slump in profits, hit by higher store opening costs.

 “The price war which has been waged by the major supermarkets is spilling over into the bargain basement with Poundland seeing a 26 percent drop in first half profits,” Russ Mould, Investment Director at AJ Bell, said in a note.